AiMO-MO-MO/Project-_FF/README.md

 Yes, the mean age for top performing RB (over 150 fantasy points in a season) has dropped since 2000.
 The standard deviation has also declined for both RB’s and WR’s meaning that there are fewer exceptions than there were in 2000 and 2010.
 ![image](https://github.com/AiMO-MO-MO/Project-_FF/assets/130156500/78cac6ad-a82f-43fc-b57a-d73027e2d161)

+According to our results, Combine results do not correlate to the amount of fantasy points a player may score.
+However, the age of the player did correlate to more points.
+With trends pointing to more younger players, especially in RBs, being included in the Top 16 highest scorers.
+Athleticism generally declines as a player gets older.
+This could still matter, but the Combine may not be the best metric to determine this.

+**Limitations**

 ## Group Members:
 - Avani Patel